Dark Energy Survey Year 3 results: Cosmological constraints from galaxy clustering and galaxy-galaxy lensing using the MagLim lens sample: Data

 In what follows, we describe the two lens samples used throughout this work, focusing on the \maglim\ sample.
 Both these samples present correlations of their galaxy number density with various observational properties of the survey, which themselves are correlated too.
 This imprints a non-trivial angular selection function for these galaxies which translates into biases in the clustering signal if not accounted for.
 This is a common feature of galaxy surveys, in particular imaging surveys, and different strategies have been proposed in the literature to mitigate this contamination (e.g. see \cite{2020arXiv200714499W} for a recent review).
 We correct this effect by applying weights to each galaxy corresponding to the inverse of the estimated angular selection function.
 The computation and validation of these weights, for both $\maglim$ and $\redmagic$, is described in \citet{y3-galaxyclustering}.

 The main lens sample considered in this work, \maglim, is defined with a magnitude cut in the $i$-band that depends linearly on the photometric redshift $z_{\rm phot}$, $i < 4z_{\rm phot} + 18$.
 This selection is the result of the optimization carried out in \citet{ y3-2x2maglimforecast} in terms of its $2\times2$pt cosmological constraints.
 Additionally, we apply a lower magnitude cut, $i>17.5$, to remove stellar contamination from binary stars and other bright objects.
 We split the sample in 6 tomographic bins from $z=0.2$ to $z=1.05$, with bin edges $[0.20, 0.40, 0.55, 0.70, 0.85, 0.95, 1.05]$.
 We note that the edges have been slightly modified with respect to \cite{ y3-2x2maglimforecast} in order to improve the photometric redshift calibration\footnote{With these new bin edges we avoid having a double-peaked redshift distribution in the second tomographic bin.}.
 The number of galaxies in each tomographic bin and other properties of the sample are shown in Table~\ref{tab:samples}.
 In total, $\maglim$ amounts to 10.7 million galaxies in the redshift range considered.
+The abundance of the sample as a function of redshift is shown in Fig.~1 from Ref.~\cite{y3-2x2maglimforecast}.
+The number of galaxies remains approximately constant with redshift, with a slightly increasing trend in $0.6 < z < 0.9$.
+We would expect more of a monotonically decreasing trend if the sample had a flat magnitude limit (e.g. $i< 22.2$).
+However, the \maglim selection depends linearly on the photometric redshift, which allows including more galaxies at higher redshift.
 We refer the reader to \cite{ y3-2x2maglimforecast} for more details about the optimization of this sample and its comparison with \redmagic$ $ and other flux-limited samples.
+See also Sec.~\ref{sec:photoz_calib} and Appendix~\ref{sec: Comparison of DNF with VIPERS} for further information on the photometric redshift calibration and validation.

 The other lens sample used in the DES Y3 analysis is selected with the \redmagic algorithm~\cite{y3-galaxyclustering,y3-2x2ptbiasmodelling,y3-2x2ptmagnification}. \redmagic selects Luminous Red Galaxies (LRGs) according to the magnitude-color-redshift relation of red sequence galaxy clusters, calibrated using an overlapping spectroscopic sample.
 This sample is defined by an input threshold luminosity $L_{\rm min}$ and constant comoving density.
 The full \redmagic algorithm is described in \cite{Redmagic}.